Plixo2/B3J/README.md

   - Some method require a `in` parameter to be filled.
 E.g. `Vector3f bodyGetPosition(Vector3f in, BodyID bodyId)`
   - Arguments of callbacks or custom Iterators can be mutable.
 Make sure to copy them if you want to keep them.

+- A [Region](src/main/java/io/github/plixo2/box3d/region/Region.java) is used to manage lifetimes.
+  - `Region.ofConfined()` creates a confined region, similar to `Arena.ofConfined()`
+  - `Region.ofConfined(Region parent`) creates a confined region with a parent region.
+    The parent region will close the child, but the child region can be closed independently.
+  - `Region.ofGlobal()` creates a global region, which is never closed.
+    Use this, for example, for objects that are destroyed by Box3D when the world is destroyed.
+  - `Region.ofAuto(FreeList freeList)` creates a region managed by the garbage collector.
+    - Unlike `Arena.ofAuto()`, it takes a [FreeList](src/main/java/io/github/plixo2/box3d/region/FreeList.java)
+    to be drained on your own thread.

 ## Compatibility